Calpodini

 Taxonomic instability

 The circumscription of Calpodini has varied among authors, with some groups transferred to or from Euptychiini based on molecular phylogenetic studies.
-Current follows Peña and Wahlberg (2008) and subsequent molecular work.
+Current classification follows Peña and Wahlberg (2008) and subsequent molecular work.